-Co-expression of endogenous TCR and CD19-CAR prolong in vivo persistence of T cells
+Coexpression of endogenous TCR and CD19-CAR prolongs in vivo persistence of T cells.

-Anti-CD19 chimeric antigen receptor (CAR) T cells showed significant anti-leukemic activity in B-precursor acute lymphoblastic leukemia (ALL).
-Allogeneic, HLA-mismatched off-the-shelf 3rd-party donors may offer ideal fitness of the effector cells but carry the risk of graft-versus-host disease.
-Knockout of the endogenous T-cell receptor (TCR) in CD19-CAR-T cells may be a promising solution.
-Here, we induced a CRISPR/Cas9-mediated knockout of the TCRb-chain in combination with a 2nd-generation retroviral CAR transduction including a 4-1BB costimulatory domain in primary T cells.
-This tandem engineering led to a highly functional population of TCR-KO-CAR-T cells with strong activation (CD25, IFN-γ), proliferation and specific killing upon CD19 target recognition.
+Anti-CD19 chimeric antigen receptor (CAR) T cells showed significant antileukemic activity in B-precursor acute lymphoblastic leukemia (ALL).
+Allogeneic, HLA-mismatched off-the-shelf third-party donors may offer ideal fitness of the effector cells, but carry the risk of graft-versus-host disease.
+Knockout (KO) of the endogenous T-cell receptor (TCR) in CD19-CAR-T cells may be a promising solution.
+Here, we induced a CRISPR/Cas9-mediated KO of the TCRβ chain in combination with a second-generation retroviral CAR transduction including a 4-1BB costimulatory domain in primary T cells.
+This tandem engineering led to a highly functional population of TCR-KO-CAR-T cells with strong activation (CD25, interferon γ), proliferation, and specific killing upon CD19 target recognition.
 TCR-KO-CAR-T cells had a balanced phenotype of central memory and effector memory T cells.
-KO of the endogenous TCR in T cells strongly ablated alloreactivity in comparison to TCR-expressing T cells.
+KO of the endogenous TCR in T cells strongly ablated alloreactivity in comparison with TCR-expressing T cells.
 In a patient-derived xenograft model of childhood ALL, TCR-KO-CAR-T cells clearly controlled CD19+ leukemia burden and improved survival in vivo.
-However, co-expression of endogenous TCR plus CAR led to superior persistence of T cells and significantly prolonged leukemia control in vivo, confirmed by a second in vivo model using NALM6 leukemia cells.
-These results point towards an essential role of the endogenous TCR for longevity of the response at the price of alloreactivity.
-In conclusion, anti-CD19 CAR-T cells with a CRISPR/Cas9-mediated TCR-KO are promising candidates for non-matched third-party adoptive T-cell transfer with high anti-leukemic functionality in the absence of alloreactivity, but long-term persistence in vivo is better in the presence of the endogenous TCR.
+However, coexpression of endogenous TCR plus CAR led to superior persistence of T cells and significantly prolonged leukemia control in vivo, confirmed by a second in vivo model using the leukemia cell line NALM6.
+These results point toward an essential role of the endogenous TCR for longevity of the response at the price of alloreactivity.
+In conclusion, anti-CD19 CAR T cells with a CRISPR/Cas9-mediated TCR-KO are promising candidates for nonmatched third-party adoptive T-cell transfer with high antileukemic functionality in the absence of alloreactivity, but long-term persistence in vivo is better in the presence of the endogenous TCR.